 A graduate in the Aircraft design specialization acquires knowledge of aerodynamics and flight mechanics, aircraft structure strength theory, construction and aircraft design.
 They get acquainted with the construction materials, their processing and effective use of weight when designing aircraft structure load-bearing parts.
 The students will also learn the principles of designing aircraft with respect to production and operation technologies.
 They will get acquainted with the basics of reliability and expected life of the aircraft structures.

 The admission requirement is: – a student must complete Bachelor’s degree study programme of Mechanical Engineering at FME or a branch at a different faculty with a similar subjects – pass an entrance examination, unless waived by the dean – good results in the Bachelor’s degree study programme, especially in Mathematics and Physics – good knowledge of fluid mechanics, elasticity and strength, and dynamics – strong motivation to study.

-A graduate in the Aircraft Design study programme can work both in state and private aviation industry organizations dealing with design, construction development and research as well as any other organizations dealing with design and production of weight-saving and reliable machines and systems with high durability.
+A graduate in the Aircraft Design study specialization can work both in state and private aerospace industry organizations dealing with design, construction development and research as well as any other organizations dealing with design and production of weight-saving and reliable machines and systems with high durability.
 With the knowledge acquired they can also engage in any engineering activity focusing on flow.

-A graduate in this study branch can continue in the doctoral study programme with the focus on aircraft design as part of a wider scientific branch „Construction and process engineering”.
+A graduate in this study specialization can continue in the doctoral study programme with the focus on aircraft design as part of a wider scientific branch „Construction and process engineering”.